 All these victims of bullying fell into despair and subsequently destroyed the world.

-Base Breaker: Komaeda seems to be this.
+Komaeda seems to be the prime example.
 People either love him or hate him, with very little in-between.

 Broken Base: The LP translation for this game on the Something Awful forums includes several attempts at Cultural Translation, which have been met with mixed reactions; for example, there are accusations that the translation is overly liberal to the point of harming characterisation.

 Counterpart Comparison: The most popular One True Threesome is between a guy likes wearing purple, fancy's himself an aspiring villain who fights with magic, has streaks in his hair (most prominently on his forelock), and wears a scarf, a sweet-tempered princess who has a surprising love for what most consider horrifying, and a guy who wears yellow, switches between moods at the drop of a hat, has a lot of shark-like teeth, and is great at fixing things for those around him.
 Now who does one think of first: Tanaka, Sonia, and Souda, or Eridan, Feferi, and Sollux?

 Downplayed in the case of Gundham Tanaka.
-Fans tend to gloss over the fact that Tanaka murdered Nidai largely in cold blood.
-Of course, there was also the fact that everyone would have starved to death otherwise, and both he and Nidai mutually decided to attempt to kill the other, to their faces - Tanaka was the winner, so the Sympathetic Murderer angle is very present in canon, though he isn't as saintly as people portray him; he is aware that what he did is still murder and accepts his punishment.
+Fans tend to gloss over the fact that he murdered Nidai largely in cold blood.
+Of course, there was also the fact that everyone would have starved to death otherwise, and both he and Nidai mutually decided to attempt to kill the other, to their faces (with Tanaka being the winner) so the Sympathetic Murderer angle is definitely present in canon.
+Still, he isn't as saintly as people portray him; he is aware that what he did is still murder, and he accepts his punishment.